Bow Pose -Dhanurasana

-- Lie on your stomach with your hands by your torso, palms up.
+- Lie on your belly, with your hands by your side, palms facing up

-- Stay here for a few breaths, breathing into your back body (this position can make it quite difficult to breathe fully).
+- Stay for a few breaths, breathing into your chest and ribs

-- On an exhale release your arms, core engaged and come gently lying in a prone position.
-Lie quietly for a few breaths.
+- On an exhalation, release your ankles, and gently lie down on your belly for a few breaths.

-- Try the pose in stages by leaving your thighs and knees on the floor and only lifting your chest up.
+- Try the pose in stages by only lifting your chest up, leaving your thighs and knees on the floor

-- Make sure you have warmed up your back fully before trying this pose - use lower backbends such as Cobra and Locust first.
+- Make sure you have warmed up your spine before trying this pose - use lower backbends such as Cobra and Locust first.

 - Strengthens the back

 - Opens the chest and shoulders

 - Helps mobility in the front body and hip flexors